 The BSA is the main student group sponsored by our department.
-This group is responsible for various student activities and events throughout the year, such as Bowling Night.
-They also coordinate many events for Black History Month.
+This group is responsible for various student activities and events throughout the year, such as Black history month events and others like Bowling and game Night.
 Executives are elected yearly, and anyone is able to become a member.

 This choir, established by Dr. Andrew Wall in the mid 1970s, currently has over 20 members–a diverse group of dedicated and talented musicians who share a love of gospel music.
 The singers are well known for their powerful delivery of gospel music and have performed at many local churches and other venues throughout the region, including Alamogordo, Silver City, and El Paso.
 Due to the spirit of collaboration with the music department, students may now receive college credit for taking part in this choir.

 The National Society of Black Engineers (NSBE) is a 501(C)(3) non-profit association that is owned and managed by its members.

 The organization is dedicated to the academic and professional success of African-American engineering students and professionals.
 NSBE offers its members leadership training, professional development, mentoring opportunities, career placement services and more.
 NSBE’s mission is “to increase the number of culturally responsible black engineers who excel academically, succeed professionally and positively impact the community.”